Top 14 Data Security Best Practices

 Video surveillance

-Monitoring all critical facilities in your company by video cameras with motion sensors and night vision is essential for spotting unauthorized people trying to steal your data via direct access to your file servers, archives or backups, as well as spotting people taking photos of sensitive data in restricted areas.
+All your company’s critical facilities should be monitored using video cameras with motion sensors and night vision.
+This is essential for catching unauthorized entrants trying to directly access your file servers, archives or backups, and for spotting anyone who may be taking photos of sensitive data in restricted areas.

 Locking and recycling

-Your workspace area and any equipment should be secure before being left unattended.
+Your workspace area and any equipment in it should be secured before you leave it unattended.
 For example, check doors, desk drawers and windows, and don’t leave papers on your desk.
-All hard copies of sensitive data should be locked up, and then be completely destroyed when they are no longer needed.
-Also, never share or duplicate access keys, ID cards, lock codes, and so on.
+All hard copies of sensitive data should be locked up, then destroyed when no longer needed.
+Also, never share or duplicate access keys, ID cards, lock codes or other access devices.

-Before discarding or recycling a disk drive, completely erase all information from it and ensure the data is no longer recoverable.
-Old hard disks and other IT devices that contained critical information should be physically destroyed; assign a specific IT engineer to personally control this process.
+Before discarding or recycling a disk drive, completely erase all information from it and ensure the data can no longer be recovered.
+Old hard disks and other IT devices that contained critical information should be physically destroyed; assign a specific IT engineer to personally handle this process.

-Another security measure is to log all database and file server activities.
-Login activity has to be maintained for at least one year for security audits.
-Any account that exceeds the maximum number of failed login attempts should automatically be reported to the information security administrator for investigation.
-Being able to spot changes to sensitive information and associated permissions is critical.
-Using historical information to understand what data is sensitive, how it is being used, who is using it, and where it is going gives you the ability to build effective and accurate policies the first time and anticipate how changes in your environment might impact security.
+Using historical information to understand what data is sensitive, how it is being used, who is using it and where it is going helps you build accurate, effective policies and anticipate how changes in your environment might impact security.
 This process can also help you identify previously unknown risks.
 There are third-party tools that simplify change management and auditing of user activity, such as Netwrix Auditor.

-Encryption is one of the most fundamental data security best practices, yet it is often overlooked.
+Encryption is one of the most fundamental data security best practices.
 All critical business data should be encrypted while at rest or in transit, whether via portable devices or over the network.
-Portable systems should use encrypted disk solutions if they will hold important data of any kind.
+Portable systems should use encrypted disk solutions if they will store important data of any kind.
+Encrypting the hard drives of desktop systems that store critical or proprietary information will help protect critical information even in the event physical devices are stolen.

-For desktop systems that store critical or proprietary information, encrypting the hard drives will help avoid the loss of critical information even if there is a breach and computers or hard drives are missing.
-For example, the most basic way to encrypt data on your Windows systems is Encrypting File System (EFS) technology.
+The most basic way to encrypt data on your Windows systems is Encrypting File System (EFS) technology.
 If you use EFS to protect data, unauthorized users cannot view a file’s content even if they have full access to the device.
 When an authorized user opens an encrypted file, EFS decrypts the file in the background and provides an unencrypted copy to the application.
 Authorized users can view or modify the file, and EFS saves changes transparently as encrypted data.
-If unauthorized users try to do the same, they receive an “Access denied” error.
+If unauthorized users try to do the same, they receive an “access denied” error.

 Hardware-based encryption

-In addition to software-based encryption, hardware-based encryption can be applied.
-Within the advanced configuration settings on some BIOS configuration menus, you can choose to enable or disable a Trusted Platform Module (TPM).
-A TPM is a chip that can store cryptographic keys, passwords or certificates.
-A TPM can be used to assist with hash key generation and to protect smartphones and devices other than PCs as well.
-It can also be used to generate values used with whole disk encryption, such as BitLocker described above.
-A TPM chip may be installed on the motherboard.
+Hardware-based encryption can be applied in addition to software-based encryption.
+In the advanced configuration settings on some BIOS configuration menus, you can choose to enable or disable a Trusted Platform Module (TPM).
+A TPM is a chip that may be installed on a motherboard and can store cryptographic keys, passwords or certificates.
+A TPM can be used to assist with hash key generation and to protect smartphones and devices other than PCs.
+It can also be used to generate values for whole disk encryption, such as BitLocker.

 Critical business assets should be duplicated to provide redundancy and serve as backups.
-At the most basic level, fault tolerance for a server means a data backup.
-Backups are simply the periodic archiving of the data so that if there is a server failure you can retrieve the data.
-From a security point of view, there are three primary backup types with which we are concerned:
+At the most basic level, fault tolerance for a server requires a data backup.
+Backups are the periodic archiving of data so that you can retrieve it in case of a server failure.
+From a security standpoint, there are three primary backup types:

 • Incremental — All changes since the last backup of any type are archived.

-RAID is a fundamental tool for fault tolerance that helps protect against data destruction and system downtime.
-RAID is a redundant array of independent disks.
-RAID allows your servers to have more than one hard drive so that if the main hard drive fails, the system keeps functioning.
+A fundamental tool for fault tolerance, RAID is a redundant array of independent disks that allows your servers to have more than one hard drive, ensuring the system functions even if its main hard drive fails.
 The primary RAID levels are described here:

-• RAID 0 (striped disks) — Data is distributed across multiple disks in a way that provides improved speed (read/write performance) at any given instant but does not offer any fault tolerance.
+• RAID 0 (striped disks) — Data is distributed across multiple disks in a way that improves speed (read/write performance), but does not offer any fault tolerance.
 A minimum of two disks are needed.

-• RAID 1 — This RAID level introduces fault tolerance because it mirrors the contents of the disks; it is also called mirroring.
-For every disk you need for operations, there is an identical disk in the system.
-A minimum of two disks are needed and 50 percent of your total capacity is used for data and the other 50 percent for the mirror.
-For instance, a server with two hard drives will be able to store data equal to the size of one of the disks.
-With RAID 1, if the primary drive fails, the system keeps running on the backup drive.
-If you add another controller to the system, it is still RAID 1, but it is now called duplexing.
+• RAID 1 — This RAID level introduces fault tolerance through mirroring: For every disk needed for operations, there is an identical mirrored disk.
+This requires a minimum of two disks and allocates 50 percent of your total capacity for data and the other 50 percent for the mirrors.
+When using RAID 1, the system keeps running on the backup drive even if the primary drive fails.
+You can add another controller to RAID 1, which is called “duplexing.”

-• RAID 1+0 (or 10) — This RAID level is a mirrored data set (RAID 1), which is then striped (RAID 0), which is the reason for the “1+0” name.
+• RAID 1+0 (or 10) — This RAID level is a mirrored data set (RAID 1) which is then striped (RAID 0), hence the “1+0” name.
 Think of it as a “stripe of mirrors.”
 A RAID 1+0 array requires a minimum of four drives: two mirrored drives to hold half of the striped data, plus another two mirrored drives for the other half of the data.

 • RAID 0+1 — This RAID level is the opposite or RAID 1+0.
 Here, the stripes are mirrored.
 A RAID 0+1 array requires a minimum of four drives: two mirrored drives to replicate the data on the RAID 0 array.